cat-cfs/twobilliontoolkit/twobilliontoolkit/RecordReviser/README.md

 - --load {datatracker,database}: Specify wheather the tool loads the data from an exisiting datatracker or a database connection.
 - --save {datatracker,database}: Specify wheather the tool saves the data to a specified datatracker or a database connection.
 - [--data_tracker_path data_tracker_path] (conditional): Path to where the Datatracker sheet is located.
 This is only needed if one of the 'load' or 'save' arguments is spacified as *datatracker*
-- [--log_path log_path] (optional): Path to the log file.
-If provided, detailed logs will be saved to this file.
 - [--changes "{project_spaital_id: {field: newvalue, field2:newvalue2...}, project_spatial_id: {field: newfield}...}"] (optional): The dictionary of changes that you want to update the data with.

 Example from root of project: